marceloxhenrique/webcomp-ui-cli/README.md

 - Downloads the `button` component from the GitHub repository
 - Adds it to `src/webcomp/button.ts`
-- Auto-imports it in `src/webcomp/ui.ts`
+- Auto imports it in `src/webcomp/ui.ts`
 - Injects React JSX type definitions (if applicable)

 ### 3. Import the component